Rob is an experienced award-winning lecturer, with research interests in applied economics and public policy analysis.

 * In 2014, Rob was a member of a team to receive £21,191 from the ESRC for a seminar series entitled 'Green Innovation: making it work'.

-* In 2015 Rob, with Hafez Abdo (NBS) received £6362 from the British Academy and Leverhulme Trust for ‘Green energy, fiscal incentives and conflicting signals: analysing the challenges faced in promoting on-farm waste-to-energy projects’.
+* In 2015 Rob, with Hafez Abdo (formerly of NBS) received £6362 from the British Academy and Leverhulme Trust for ‘Green energy, fiscal incentives and conflicting signals: analysing the challenges faced in promoting on-farm waste-to-energy projects’.

 Rob’s publications also confirm his collaborative approach to research.
 He has published jointly with a number of international collaborators.
 Moreover, these collaborations include joint publications written with former Doctoral students.